IhorMuliar/ExpensesTrackApp/README.md

   <li>see the category, time and amount of each transaction;</li>
   <li>create a new transaction by opening the "Add Transaction" screen;</li>
   <li>remove an existing transaction from the list.</li>

+  <h4>Can't sort data by account so all transacton listed in each section</h4>

 <h2>Adding a transaction screen</h2>